DanielRodriguesMoreira/DanielRodriguesMoreira.github.io/_posts/2021-01-11-react-first-attempt.md

 1. `componentWillReceiveProps`
     * fires before a component receives any new prop
-    *  **Note!** good place to compare the actual props with the new ones and change the state if needed {: .notice}
+    *  **Note!** good place to compare the actual props with the new ones and change the state if needed
 2. `shouldComponentUpdate`
     * can return false if no updated wanted
 3. `componentWillUpdate`
     * fires if `shouldComponentUpdate` not returns false
 4. `render`
 5. `componentDidUpdate`
-   * good place to operate the DOM or perform network requests
+   * **Note!** good place to operate the DOM or perform network requests

 ***